blue-triangle-tech/btt-swift-sdk/README.md

 ### Memory Warning

-A "Memory Warning" is raise to a situation where an application is consuming a significant amount of memory, and the operating system is notifying your app that it should release any unnecessary resources to free up memory.
+Track ios reported low memory worning. iOS reported meory wornings can be tracked by btt.
 It can be enabled by setting "enableMemoryWarning" configuration property to "true".

 ```swift